 In order for a questionnaire to be effective, it must be carefully planned with consideration given to a number of design elements.
 First and foremost, it is essential that the objectives and information requirements of the study be established.
-This process could involve consultation with subject 'experts,' and with the ultimate 'users' of the information (if the data are being collected for use by another group, eg policymakers).
+This process could involve consultation with subject 'experts', and with the ultimate 'users' of the information (if the data are being collected for use by another group, eg policymakers).
 A structured process such as a Delphi technique could be used to assist in this process (Hotchkiss et al, 2006).
 Members of the population to be surveyed should also be consulted at this early phase of the planning process.
 If previous questionnaires covering the subject matter of interest have been published, copies should be obtained.
-Previous questionnaires are particularly valuable if a formal validity assessment of the questionnaire has been carried out.
+Previous questionnaires are particularly valuable if a formal validity assessment of the questionnaire has been carried out; unfortunately, this is not often the case in animal-health studies.